nicholasferguson/YAD_t/Readme.md

 * Console app outputs to console each step of a rule transforming input into final output.

 * What this study shows... is how to devise a dictionary of rules and a rule engine.
+* It is Markov:
+* Because it is applied over a sequence requiring that an initial rule  be applied.
+* And subsequent rules are applied conditional on a previous unique rule having been applied.
+* And there is a rule that when applied will stop this process.

 =====================================================================
 This was used a preliminary vehicle to study implementations of Markov Algorithms